- Home

 Deloris Van Certier (Whoopi Goldberg) is a lively lounge singer from Reno, Nevada.
 Having witnessed her boyfriend Vince LaRocca (Harvey Keitel) murder an employee, Deloris is hidden in a convent under a witness protection programme.

-After making friends with her fellow nuns, Deloris is ordered to join the church choir, where she begins coaching the nuns to become vibrant, soulful singers.
+After making friends with the nuns, Deloris is ordered to join the church choir, where she begins coaching the nuns to become vibrant, soulful singers.
 As the choir becomes a huge success around the neighbourhood, the underlying worry remains: will Deloris’ boyfriend track her down?

-Full of catchy music you can’t help but sing along to, Sister Act is a fun, vibrant, and uplifting film for everyone to enjoy.
+Full of catchy music you can’t help but sing along to, Sister Act is a vibrant and uplifting film that everyone can enjoy.

-When Tim Lake (Dombhall Gleeson) is 21, his father (Bill Nighy) reveals a secret: the men in their family can travel through time.
-While he can’t change history, Tim becomes determined to improve his life by changing what happens (and has happened) in his own life – and he starts by getting a girlfriend.
+When Tim Lake (Domhnall Gleeson) turns 21, his father (Bill Nighy) reveals a secret: the men in their family can travel through time.
+While he can’t change history, Tim becomes determined to use this ability to improve his life – and he starts by getting a girlfriend.

 From the creators of Love Actually and Notting Hill, About Time is a romantic comedy-drama that’s perfect for a snuggly night in.